-SHRI SATYA PRAKASH MALAVIYA: There is an amendment moved by Mr. Ish Dutt Yadav to raise it from five lakhs to fifty lakhs.
-SHRI V. NARAYANASAMY (Pondicherry): Mr. Vice-Chairman, Sir, thank you for giving me this opportunity to participate in the Delhi Hie?'
-Court (Amendment) Bill, 1991.
-Sir, I support the Amendment.
-Though it is a small amendment, it was long overdue.
-The lawyers have been demanding that the pecuniary jurisdictions of the High Court and the District Courts have to be increased, and the Government ultimately considered it necessary to bring this BAl in this House.
+SHRI SATYA PRAKASH MALAVI-YA: There is an amendment moved by Mr. Ish Dutt Yadav to raise it from five lakhs to fifty lakhs.

+SHRI V. NARAYANASAMY (Pondicherry): Mr. Vice-Chairman, Sir, thank you for giving me this opportunity to participate in the Delhi High Court (Amendment) Bill, 1991.

+Sir, I support the Amendment, Through it is a small amendment, it was long overdue.
+The lawyers have been demanding that the pecuniary jurisdictions of the High Court and the District Courts have to be increased, and the Government ultimately considered it necessary to bring this Bill in this House.

 Sir. as the hon.
-Membtr who spoke before me, Shri Raj Mohan Gandhi, has suggested, before I proceed to other points which I would like to raise on the genera] judicial system, I would like to appeal to the striking lawyers to withdraw their Strike because ultimately the sufferer are he litigant people.
-The Judges also have to use their good offices for settling this dispute. to Select Committee Sir, last year the National Judicial Commission (Sixty-seventh Amendment) Bill was passed in this House.
+Member who spoke before me, Shri Raj Mohan Gandhi, has suggested, before I proceed to other points which I would like to raise on the general judicial system, I would like to appeal to the striking lawyers to withdraw their strike because ultimately the sufferers are he litigant people.
+The Judges also have to use their good offices for settling this dispute.

+Sir, last year the National Commission (Sixty-seventh Amendment) Bill was passed in this House.
 There was a demand, and the Law Commission also had recommended for this.
 But nothing has been heard about it for the last one year.
-The reasons are that in various High Courts and various other court we find different sets-up and different systems for the purpose of functioning of the High Courts and the District Courts.
-Therefore, it is absolutely necessary that when the National Judicial Commission is constituted there Should be uniform systems in various High Courts and other courts throughout the country.
+The reasons are that in various High Courts and various other courts we find different sets-up and different systems functioning of the for the purpose of High Courts and the District Courts.
+Therefore, it is absolutely necessary that when the National Judicial Commission is constituted there should be uniform systems in various High Courts and other courts throughout the country.

 Sir, the hon.
 Minister who takes a very keen interest in the Ministry of Law and Justice, I hope, will do the needful in this regard.
 In the recent past I find that various posts of High Court Judges have been filled.
 But, still, Sir, according to the data available, more than 200 odd posts of High Court Judges are vacant.

-SHRI K. VIJAYA BHASKARA REDDY: It is not correct The number is very small.
+SHRI K. VIJAYA BHASKARA RED-DY: It is not correct The number is very small.